nuthanc/junior_to_senior/react_redux_bundling/README.md

 * Connect redux to react with Provider and connect
 * We have Provider so that store doesn't need to be passed to multiple level Child Components by Prop drilling
   * Provider will automatically provide the store to all the Components in the Component Tree

+### Redux connect

+* connect function is optimized so that we don't have to use store.subscribe()
+  * This is for listening to changes in store
+* connect is an higher order function
+  * First argument is for mapStateToProps
+  * Second argument is for mapDispatchToProps
+    * Stephen used Object shorthand form for this as it is easier to use
+    * In Object shorthand form, only providing action creators is sufficient
+    * For more info, checkout *Defining mapDispatchToProps As An Object*